shuklaaman549/automation_tool/README.md

 ## Introduction

 This repository hosts a script that automates the process of solving and submitting a LeetCode problem daily.
 The automation is set up using GitHub Actions and Selenium.
 The submission is triggered daily by a scheduled cron job, ensuring that you maintain your streak and practice regularly.
-The script runs Chrome in headless mode, and wait times have been optimized to work within the 1-minute limit for GitHub Actions in the free tier.
+The script runs Chrome in headless mode, and wait times have been optimized to work within the 1-minute limit for GitHub Actions in the free tier😅.

 ## How to Set It Up